AppliedRecognition/Ver-ID-Person-Cordova-Plugin/README.md

 As of version 4.1.0 the API lets your app detect a face in an image it supplies.
 The image must be supplied using [data URI scheme](https://en.wikipedia.org/wiki/Data_URI_scheme).

 See the [`Face`](https://appliedrecognition.github.io/Ver-ID-Person-Cordova-Plugin/classes/_ver_id_.face.html) type documentation for the properties of the returned face.
-You can pass the face's `recognitionData` to the [`compareFaces `](https://appliedrecognition.github.io/Ver-ID-Person-Cordova-Plugin/classes/_ver_id_.verid.html#comparefaces) function.
+You can pass the faces to the [`compareFaces `](https://appliedrecognition.github.io/Ver-ID-Person-Cordova-Plugin/classes/_ver_id_.verid.html#comparefaces) function.

 ~~~javascript
 // Create an image object